gobolinux/Documentation/content/Recipes/Binary-Recipes.md

         `Eclipse-SDK`.
 4. The software requires a copy of itself to build, and isn't shipped with the default system.
 GHC is an example of this.
-In this case, the binary version should be named differently: GHC-Bin installs the pre-built GHC, which can be used to compile the source GHC.
+In this case, the binary version should be named differently: `GHC-Bin` installs the pre-built GHC, which can be used to compile the source `GHC`.
 5. A source recipe would present some difficulty, and nobody has made one yet.

 Each program is assessed individually, and some may be accepted outside these